klyw1998/LiangyaweiKuang/index.md

 Multi-Agent Systems (SS),
 Deep Learning (AD);

-(AD: auditing, which means I attended the class and all related activities as a normal student but earned no credits; SS: self studying; OG: on going)
+(AD: auditing, which means I attended the class and all related activities as a normal student but earned no credits; SS: self studying; OG: on going; MA: this course is in the math department)

 ## Link
 - [Curriculum Vitae](https://github.com/klyw1998/LiangyaweiKuang/blob/gh-pages/cv.pdf)